Learn more about erotic choking or erotic asphyxiation in part two of this series by sex educator Lola Jean

 Fantasy Choke (Light Choking)

 This choke does not provide any restriction to blood flow or air flow.
-This type of choke can even be easily applied to yourself!
+This type of choke can even be easily applied to yourself.
+Simply follow the steps:

 1. Make the shape of an L with your index finger and thumb.